The Department of Economics offers two graduate degree programs.

 PhD in Economics

 The objective of the PhD program in Economics is to produce highly qualified professional economists with the analytical and empirical expertise required for success in the global economy.
 Compulsory core courses offer rigorous training in economic theory, econometrics and mathematical economics, while field and elective courses are designed to prepare students to undertake cutting-edge research in international economics and finance.
 Solid theoretical training combined with an empirical orientation ensures that graduates are well suited for high-level research and management positions in national and international financial institutions, international organizations, provincial and federal governments, and academia.
-The PhD program will be available only on a full-time basis and will focus on the single field of International Economics and Finance.
+The PhD program will be available only on a full-time basis.

 MA in International Economics and Finance